airbytehq/airbyte/airbyte-integrations/connectors/source-pabbly-subscriptions-billing/README.md

 # Pabbly Subscriptions Billing
 This directory contains the manifest-only connector for `source-pabbly-subscriptions-billing`.

- Airbyte connector for[Pabbly Subscriptions Billing](https://www.pabbly.com/subscriptions/) enables seamless data synchronization between Pabbly&#39;s subscription management platform and your preferred data warehouse or analytics environment.
-With this connector, users can automate the extraction of key subscription data—such as customer details, payment transactions, and subscription statuses—allowing for efficient reporting, analysis, and decision-making without manual intervention.
+Airbyte connector for [Pabbly Subscriptions Billing](https://www.pabbly.com/subscriptions/) enables seamless data synchronization between Pabbly&#39;s subscription management platform and your preferred data warehouse or analytics environment.
+With this connector, users can automate the extraction of key subscription data—such as customer details, payment transactions, and subscription statuses—allowing for efficient reporting, analysis, and decision-making without manual intervention

 ## Usage
 There are multiple ways to use this connector: